monien/Flint2/README.md

 # Flint

-A Haskell wrapper for flintlib.
+A Haskell wrapper for flintlib (flintlib 2.9)